ChristofferKarlsson/compute-engine-workshop/2-networks/README.md

 gcloud compute firewall-rules list
 ```

-You can use the filter to only show the firewall rules for your network
+* Use the filter flag to only show the relevant rules (hint: `--filter "network=<network-name>"`)

+Filters can be used on all commands to limit the result list.

+Solution
 ```
 gcloud compute firewall-rules list --filter "network=my-network"
 ```

 ### Create an instance
+Now you are done setting up the network, for this time.
+Lets try out if it actually works by creating an instance in your webservers subnet!

-* Create an instance in your subnet, using your previously created image and add the `ssh` tag to it
+* Create an instance in your `webservers` subnet, using your previously created image, and add the `ssh` tag to it

 Solution
 ```